drug-design/course/docs/chapters/molecular-graphics.md

 #### Connolly

-The Connolly surface is somewhat similar to the van der Waals, however it is mathematically defined in order to make it smoother.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/connolly-363949cd'><i class='fa fa-play' aria-hidden='true'></i></button>The Connolly surface is somewhat similar to the van der Waals, however it is mathematically defined in order to make it smoother.
 The Connolly surface is defined as the contact surface and the inward facing part of a probe sphere when it is simultaneously in contact with more than one atom.

 === "Concept"